Poisson-Lie Group structures on semidirect products: Introduction

 \section{Introduction}

-Matched pairs of subgroups have been used to produce interesting examples of Hopf algebras \cite{MR611561} in the 80's, and were further elaborated upon by Majid \cite{MR1045735} and collaborators in the theory of quantum groups, where the primary motivating example is the Drinfeld double.
+Matched pairs of subgroups have been used to produce interesting examples of Hopf algebras \cite{MR611561} in the 80's.
+Its Hopf algebraic analogue, such as the Drinfeld double of a Hopf algebra, proved to be a very fruitful source of interesting objects as further elaborated upon by Majid \cite{MR1045735} and collaborators.

 More recently in \citelist{\cite{MR3681683}\cite{MR3950818}}, Stachura gave a groupoid quantization of the $\kappa$-Poincaré group \cite{MR1280372}.
 His model is based on a Lie groupoid arising from a matched pair of subgroups in $\SO(N+1,1)$, and its associated Lie algebroid.
 The total space of the dual bundle of a Lie algebroid can be given the structure of a Poisson manifold \cite{MR998124}, and the main result of \cite{MR3681683} amounts to identifying this Poisson structure with that of the $\kappa$-Poincaré group.